invae/oscp_field_manual/docs/windows/active-directory/kerberoasting-and-other-hash-attacks.md

 ## Creating Initial Userlists

 If passive recon fails to populate userlists, then we can populate a userlist by bruteforcing RIDs.
-Try with all of the followin:  `Guest` , `''` (NULL) , and `anonymous`  (non-exsistent user and any pass) authentication.
+Try with all of the following:  `Guest` , `''` (NULL) , and `anonymous`  (non-existent user and any pass) authentication.

 ```cmd
 lookupsid.py Guest@$ip